About This Intelligence Community Online Course

 The most successful intelligence analyst can identify assumptions, analyze arguments, draw relevant conclusions and ultimately applying these skills to their work.

 This course demystifies, discusses and provides application techniques for critical thinking in an intelligence analysis context.
 We will cover how to draw connections to your own work experience by analyzing and critiquing case studies.

-This course aligns to the Defense Intelligence Agency Certified Defense All-Source Analyst certification Body of Knowledge Topic Area 4 – Creative and Critical Thinking.
+This online course is aligned to the Defense Intelligence Agency Certified Defense All-Source Analyst certification Body of Knowledge Topic Area 4 – Creative and Critical Thinking.